nishkalkaranth/iecse-swacch-bharat/180911055-Siddhisa-Banerjee.md

 -establishing an accountable mechanism of monitoring toilet use

+**DIVISIONS**

+-Swachh Bharat Abhiyan ("gramin" or 'rural'), which operates under the Ministry of Drinking Water and Sanitation

+-Swachh Bharat Abhiyan ('urban'), which operates under the Ministry of Housing and Urban Affairs

 **ACHIEVEMENTS**

 -currently this campaign is covering 4041 statutory towns in order to clean roads, streets, and infrastructure of the India